MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 **Limitations**

-If the output data format is set to `parquet`, export may produce empty storage artifacts (indicating that the node writing the artifact had no records to write).
+If the output data format is set to `parquet`, export may produce storage artifacts, containing the schema only but no records (indicating that the node writing the artifact had no records to write).
 As an optional mitigation, one might disable executing the export process in a distributed fashion (set `distributed` to `false`).
 This is not recommended, however, as it adds load on the cluster due to the need to write all data from a single